North Lake Area

-At the time of this report the lake is in great shape with plenty of water.
-The water level is running about three feet below high pool.
+The lake is in great shape with plenty of water.
+As of this report the level is approximately 3ft. below high pool at 169.25ft msl.